cvmfs-contrib/cvmfs-tutorial-2021/docs/05_advanced.md

 stored the keys in the previous step.

 #### Start publishing!
-You should now be able to make changes to the repository by opening a transaction.
-Note that you can do it as the regular user:
+You should now be able to make changes to the repository by opening a transaction:
 ```
 cvmfs_server transaction repo.organization.tld